Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

 17. _auto_find_batch_size_ (bool, optional)

     If set to true, the train batch size will be automatically downscaled recursively till if finds a valid batch size that fits into memory.
+If the provided 'per_device_train_batch_size' goes into Out Of Memory (OOM) enabling auto_find_batch_size will find the correct batch size by iteratively reducing 'per_device_train_batch_size' by a factor of 2 till the OOM is fixed.
 The default value is false.

 18. _learning_rate_ (float, optional)